Passchendaele (film): Accuracy

 The battle scene at the end of the movie depicts a relief of the 8th Battalion, CEF (known by their nickname "The Little Black Devils") by the 10th Battalion, an action that actually happened, as described by the history of the 10th Battalion:

 Lieutenant Colonel Ormond, the Commanding Officer of the 10th (also a character in the film) gave a handwritten account of the relief in which he said:

 Reception

 Passchendaele received mixed or poor reviews from critics.
 As of April 8, 2022, the review aggregator Rotten Tomatoes reported that 40% of critics gave the film a positive review, with an average score of 5 out of 10, based on 15 reviews.

 Box office

-The film was a commercial failure as it went on to gross only $4,452,423, well under its $20 million budget.
+The film went on to gross only $4,452,423, well under its $20 million budget.
+Nonetheless, it received the Golden Reel Award as the top-grossing Canadian film of 2008.

 Awards

-On March 2, 2009, Paul Gross was honoured for his film Passchendaele, winning that year's National Arts Centre Award for achievement over the past performance year.
+On March 2, 2009, Paul Gross was honoured for Passchendaele, winning that year's National Arts Centre Award for achievement over the past performance year.

 At the 29th Genie Awards, the film won the Achievement in Art Direction/Production Design, Achievement in Costume Design, Achievement in Overall Sound, Achievement in Sound Editing, and Best Picture.
-It also received the Golden Reel Award for Canada's top-grossing film of 2008.